pingcap/docs/TiDB_FAQ.md

 ## Can a MySQL application be migrated to TiDB?

 Yes.
 Your applications can be migrated to TiDB without changing a single line of code in most cases.
-You can use this tool(https://github.com/pingcap/tidb-tools/tree/master/checker) to check whether the Schema in MySQL is compatible with TiDB.
+You can use [checker](https://github.com/pingcap/tidb-tools/tree/master/checker) to check whether the Schema in MySQL is compatible with TiDB.

 ## Can I use other key-value storage engines with TiDB?

 Yes.
 Apart from TiKV, TiDB supports many popular standalone storage engines, such as GolevelDB, RocksDB and BoltDB.
 If the storage engine is a KV engine that supports transactions and it provides a client that meets the interface requirement of TiDB, then it can connect to TiDB.

-## An error message is displayed when using go get to install TiDB.
+## An error message is displayed when using `go get` to install TiDB.

-Please manually clone TiDB to the GOPATH directory and run the `make` command.
-As a project rather than a library, TiDB has complex dependency.
-In addition to the fact that the parser is generated from `parser.y`, TiDB doesn't support `go get`.
-Instead, we use Makefile to manage it.
+Manually clone TiDB to the GOPATH directory and run the `make` command.
+TiDB uses `Makefile` to manage the dependencies.

 If you are a developer and familiar with Go, you can run `make parser; ln -s _vendor/src vendor` in the root directory of TiDB and then run commands like `go run`, `go test` and `go install`.
 However, this is not recommended.